moonjellydigital/astro-components/README.md

 prop with `my-link`, the outer HTML element will have the class `.my-link` and the inner element will have the class `.my-link__content`.

+**Note:** Overriding the component's class name means the included styles won't be applied.

 ## Components

 ### SkipLink